Kracken256/portid/README.md

 # PortID port number service lookup

 This is a simple all-in-one python script that knows almost every port service.
+It supports TCP and UDP services.

 Usage:
 ```